dell-asm/dell-dell_powerconnect/docs/portchannel_tag_untag_vlans.md

   1. Tag VLANs to a PortChannel
-  		This will tag VLANs to a switch port-channel
+  		This method tags the VLANs to a switch port channel.

   2. Untag VLANs from a PortChannel
-  		This will untag VLANs from a switch port-channel
+  		This method untags the VLANs from a switch port channel.

 # -------------------------------------------------------------------------
-# Summary of parameters.
+# Summary of Parameters
 # -------------------------------------------------------------------------

-	name: (Required)This parameter defines the ID of the port-channel to be configured.
+	name: (Required)This parameter defines the ID of the port channel to be configured.
-	      The value must be in the range 1-128.
+	      The value must be between 1 and 128.

-	allowvlans: This parameter defines the list of vlans to be tagged to the port-channel.
+	allowvlans: This parameter defines the list of VLANs to be tagged to the port channel.

-	removevlans: This parameter defines the list of vlans to be untagged from the port-channel.
+	removevlans: This parameter defines the list of VLANs to be untagged from the port channel.

 # -------------------------------------------------------------------------
-# Parameter signature
+# Parameter Signature
 # -------------------------------------------------------------------------

 	node "$switch_fqdn" {